jflayhart/points/README.md

 - /api/spendPoints
   - POST: spends points

-**View the live app** at https://points-amber.vercel.app/ in [Chrome](https://www.google.com/chrome) and open your network tab.
+> 🗣️ **View the live app** at https://points-amber.vercel.app/ in [Chrome](https://www.google.com/chrome) and open your network tab.

-The first response you receive will be `GET /api/pointsByPayer` and will initially be empty.
+The first API response you receive in network tab should be `GET /api/pointsByPayer` and will initially be empty.
 You must first add points!

 **To add points simply do the following in sequenece to verify this exercise:**